This pregnancy, I’ve dealt with a lot of advice… even more so than with my first child. And I’ve heard ALL of the old wives tales it seems!

 Old Wives Tale #3: If the heart rate is above 140, the baby is a girl.
 If it’s fewer than 140, the baby is a boy.

 This is dumb.
 Boy is this dumb.
 Annie’s heart rate was always low – even the doctor was convinced she was a boy.
 When she popped out and was a girl, we were all astounded.
 Everything pointed to her being a boy.
 And yes, she’s still ornery to this day – takes after her arm-raising Mama.
+You can opt for a Baby Gender DNA Test instead to identify your baby’s gender.

 Myth #4: When a pregnant woman sees something really ugly, it means she’ll have an ugly baby.